ML-Memory-Profiling-Group/blog_v2/src/content/note/en/scaling_performance_of_cublas_gemm/scaling_performance_of_cublas_gemms.md

 ![Inference: Scaling with Heads](time-scaling-h-inference.png)

+Scaling the number of heads ($H$) during inference follows the same fundamental patterns observed in training.
+The main difference is that at large T the inference curves do not exhibit the same dramatic departures from the baseline trend seen in training, and the scaling remains more consistent across context lengths.

 ### Key Points
+* GPU execution time scales perfectly with head count ($2\times$ and $4\times$) across both training and inference
+* Batching makes scaling model width (more heads) virtually free for real-world latency, whereas Iterative execution treats every additional head as a non-negotiable, sequential system-launch penalty.

 ## Quantifying the Batched Advantage: End-to-End Speedup
 This section quantifies the direct performance gain of switching from an Iterative loop to a Batched implementation across Llama 3.1 variants.
 The charts report the speedup of the batched implementation over the iterative baseline, with all other parameters held constant.